opendaylight/docs/docs/user-guide/virtual-tenant-network-(vtn).rst

 ^^^^^^^^

 This page explains how to view Dataflows using VTN Manager.
-This page targets Beryllium release, so the procedure described here does not work in other releases.
+This page targets Boron release, so the procedure described here does not work in other releases.

-Dataflow feature enables retrieval and display of data flows in the openflow network.
-The data flows can be retrieved based on an openflow switch or a switch port or a L2 source host.
+Dataflow feature enables retrieval and display of data flows in the OpenFlow network.
+The data flows can be retrieved based on an OpenFlow switch or a switch port or a L2 source host.

 The flow information provided by this feature are